infar-buw/parametric-planning-catalogue/docs/ModuleAnalysis/Filtering.md

 ---
 layout: module
 title: Filtering
-parent: Analysis Modules
 id: m-a-003
-images: [filtering-1.png, filtering-2.png]
-nav_order: 1
+image: filtering-1.png
+summary: Sometimes it is necessary to filter a dataset for a range of values.
 ---

-Sometimes it is necessary to filter a dataset for a range of values.

 ## Setup